 To mark the occasion, I made a video about ten lessons I learned in the last decade and I wrote a book about art marketing.
 The video is available above and the book is here.

 I also spoke twice in Washington, opportunities which pushed me to explore what commitment to an artist’s life means.
 For example, am I committed enough to speak in front of hundreds of people despite the fact that it terrifies me?
 Yes, I am!
 And the best part is that I get better at it every time I do it.
 To watch my contribution to the Freedom-to-Connect conference, go here and scroll down to my video.
-The talk at the American Association for the Advancement of Science is here at the 57 minute mark.
+The talk at the American Association for the Advancement of Science is here.

 I gave both these talks at the invitation of the conference and institution where I was doing the speaking, and that’s really important to me, since, at this point in my career, being successful is synonymous with being invited.
 It’s not that I won’t apply for opportunities: it’s that I prefer to have them come to me.